Mahdi-Kriaa/Casting_Defect_Detection/README.md

 This is the confusion matrix for the fine Tuned MobileNetV2 model on the validation dataset
 ## Recommendations
 - The fine tuned MobileNetV2 model can detect the majority of defective pieces but it still not perfect, so it is not reliable to trust only on it.
-- Images must represent the frontal piece view and must be taken in a good brigthness level
+- Images must represent the frontal piece view and must be taken in a good brigthness level.

 ## Limitations & Next Steps